A Good Coach and Financial Bean Balls

 Time to recover = about one year

-Our country became vulnerable.
-The stock market was closed for a week.
+Our country was vulnerable.
+The stock market closed for a week.
 The longest since the Great Depression in 1929.
-People that hate the USA enough to die to destroy us were here.
-We lost our innocence, and our trust for each other.
+People were here that hate the USA enough to die trying to destroy us.
+We lost our innocence, and trust for each other.

 Time to recover = four years